alvarobartt/investpy/README.md

 ## Citation

-When citing this repository on your publications please use the following **BibTeX** citation:
+When citing this repository on your scientific publications please use the following **BibTeX** citation:

 ```
 @misc{investpy,